 Statement No. 87, "Leases" increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lesse is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Statement No. 95 postponed the effective date for 18 months.
+New effective date is fiscal years beginning after June 15, 2021.
 Earlier application is encouraged.

-Management has not yet determined the effect of this Statement on the financial statements.
+NOTE O

-NOTE O OPERATING LEASES
+OPERATING LEASES

 The district entered into an operating lease on August 1, 2014 with the Greater Lafourche Port Commission for rooms located in its Multi Agency Emergency Operations Center.
 The monthly rent required by the lease is \$560.
 The lease had a term of five years commencing August 1, 2014 and ending July 31, 2019.
 The lease was extended for an additional five years commencing August 1, 2019 and ending July 31, 2024.
-The lessee (Ambulance District) may terminate the lease agreement at any time by providing thirty days prior written notice. .
+The lessee (Ambulance District) may terminate the lease agreement at any time by providing thirty days prior written notice.